cody1213/twism/README.md

 	selector.twism([method], [options], [callback]);

 Everything is optional.
-The default creates with the default options and has no callback.

-You can pass one of three methods: create, destroy, and setCountry.
-Create and destroy add and remove maps while the setCountry modifies a single country.
+#####Methods:

+* create (default) - create a map
+* destroy - remove a map
+* setCountry - change one country's options

+For instance:

 	$('#worldmap').twism("destroy");

-The create and setCountry commands take options.
-The full list of options follows but the setCountry command only accepts color, border, and borderWidth.
+The create and setCountry commands take options and all take a callback.
+(Note: the map loads asynchronously so the callback for the create command runs when the code is complete, not when the map loads.)

+An example with a method, option, and callback:

  	$('#worldmap').twism("create", {
     	border: "red",